-Population Group – LOINC Code Example – TPG_POP_GRP^Priority Group – Population Group^99TPG

-Tier – LOINC Code Example – TPG_TIER^Priority Group – Tier^99TPG

-The small workgroup has also decided that there should be a standardized code set in regards to the Code Sets that would be utilized specific to the Mass Vaccination Event, Population Group, and Tier as well.
+This Mass Vaccination Event should only be communicated when the Population Group and/or Tier have been determined at either the patient or vaccination level.
+If no determination has been made, then no Mass Vaccination information should be submitted at the patient or vaccination level.

+Interaction Between Population Group and Tier

+The guidance from the CDC indicates that as the severity of a pandemic changes, population groups will be re-assigned to new tiers.
+For example, in low severity a certain population may be not indicated to receive a vaccination but will in a high severity situation.
+The guidance for messaging this information is to:

+Senders should always communicate the Population Group and/or Tier as it was determined to be as of the Effective Date.

+Receivers should assume that patients may move in an out of population groups based on personal status changes.
+(E.g. employment changes.)

+Receivers should be prepared for population groups to be re-assigned to tiers as a pandemic progress.

+Examples

+Test cases are being developed and update here: https://github.com/immregistries/sisc-priority/wiki/Test-Cases

 Currently we have the following formatting and examples provided in regards to the Standardized Code Set construction information in order to stay conformant with discussion should be had in regards to who maintains these code sets we understand that as a community there should be some consensus when it comes to national guidance, however in cases of a State specific Emergency Response or Natural Disaster it would be beneficial to use possibly custom codes as well where needed, but wanted to be able to define a syntax to use to try to stay in conformance with the IIS community as best as we can.

 Mass Vaccination Event – Code Set Syntax – PYYYY-Event Name